 sudo mkdir -m 1777 /data

-From the above command we can see the easy part, creating the directory /data.
-As it is at the root of the file-system we will need administrative permissions to do this so we run it prefaced with the sudo command.
+Investigating the above command, we can see the easy part of cofiguring a Raspberry Pi Samba Server, creating the directory /data.
+As the directory is at the root of the file-system we will need administrative permissions.
+To do this so we run it prefaced with the sudo command.
 The mode of the directory is set with the -m option:

 - 1: sets the sticky bit.
 This set on a directory ensures that users can only delete files they own.